 - Are fast, effective ways to earn money as a freelance writer – if you can find the right markets

-If you’re wondering if you can make it as a writer, read 6 Tips for Living Off the Feast and Famine of Freelance Writing.
+If you’re wondering whether you can earn money as a freelance writer, read 6 Tips for Living Off the Feast and Famine of Freelance Writing.

-Thoughts or questions about writing these types of feature articles?
-Comments welcome below…
+And if you have any thoughts or questions about writing these types of feature articles, please comment below…